balena-io-experimental/balena-sound/ARCHITECTURE.md

 ### Standalone
 ![](https://raw.githubusercontent.com/balenalabs/balena-sound/master/docs/images/arch-standalone.png)

 Standalone mode is easy to understand.
 You just pipe ` balena-sound.input` to `balena-sound.output` and that's it.
 Audio coming in from any plugin will find it's way to the selected output.
-If this was the only mode we could simplify the setup and use a single sink.
+If this was the only mode, we could simplify the setup and use a single sink.
 Having the two layers however is important for the next mode which is more complicated.

 ### Multiroom